isomerpages/moe-jurongwestsec/_distinctive/Full Subject–Based Banding (FSBB).md

 Our school will allow Secondary 2 Normal (Technical) students in 2021 the opportunity to take Humanities subjects (Geography/History/Literature) at a more demanding level if they meet the eligibility criteria.

 **(III) For students in Sec 2NA in 2020**
-Our school will allow Secondary 3 Normal (Academic) students in 2021 the opportunity to take Humanities (Social Studies & Geography/History/Literature elective) at a more demanding level if they meet the eligibility criteria.
+Our school will allow Secondary 3 Normal (Academic) students in 2021 the opportunity to take Humanities (Social Studies &amp; Geography/History/Literature elective) at a more demanding level if they meet the eligibility criteria.

 **By 2021, Jurong West Secondary School will have fully implemented the following aspects of Full SBB:**
 Offering of Humanities subjects at a more demanding level from Secondary 2; and organising Secondary 1 Form Classes in new ways.